Saturday, May 21, 2011

 ADULT BRAINS

-All rats that indulged in nicotine in adulthood, had no problems with continuing problems because their brains were already formed.
+All rats that indulged in nicotine in adulthood had no problems with continuing problems because their brains were already formed.
 The brains of rats and humans are very similar.

-The researchers are therefore comparable effects in humans and cause so addictive substances like nicotine permanent damage to young brains.
+The researchers are therefore observing comparable effects in humans and cause so addictive substances like nicotine permanent damage to young brains.